 Information and supporting evidence stored in an up to date bid library can then be revisited for future submissions and amended as necessary; this method again speeds up the bid process, especially for documents such as policies which do not need to be updated for every bid.

-All too often we see clients fail a PQQ or tender due to an unorganised bid team resulting in a disjointed and non-compliant bid.
-For tailored bid management, advice and support, call us free on 0800 612 5563 or fill in our contact form to talk to one of our expert bid writers today and see how we can assist you.
+All too often we see clients fail a PQQ or tender due to lack of planning and a rushed tender response.
+For bespoke tender writing advice and support for your organisation, call us free on 0800 612 5563 or fill in our contact form to talk to our team today and see how we can assist you.